EoD-Games/Alchemy-Adventure-Battle/README.md

 # How to play
 - WASD / Arrow keys : Movement
-- Q : Drop elements
+- Q : Drop an element
+- E : Open Crafting Menu
 Walk around and collect elements from spawners!
-Crafting will eventually use E
+Draw pictures using the elements in the Crafting menu

-# Recent Update (v0.3.03):
+# Recent Update (v0.4 Prerelease 17.10:22.31):
-#### Minor (v03)
+#### Minor (v04:P1)
-- movement and generation bugfixes
+- crafting menu (wip)
+- reorganized functions
+- `q` now removes 1 element at the end of the list.
+- `e` opens the crafting menu
+- mouse is set to invisible and immovable until crafting is opened
 - removed unnecessary code
-- removed debug output

 #### Major (v3)
 - New images: background image (Me), spawners (Me), character (friend from school)